Cheque Collection Policy

 Bank branches situated at centers where no clearing house exists would be present local cheques on drawee banks across the counter and proceeds would be credited at the earliest, on realization.1.4 Cheques drawn on Bank’s own local and outstation Branches

 Cheques drawn on Bank’s own Branches, at local or at outstation centers, irrespective of amount, received across the counter, through CDM or Drop Box are not required to be presented in clearing or purchased.
-These cheques will be paid by the receiving Branches at their end after verifying the genuineness of the cheque and observing all necessary precautions for payment of cheques, as if these have been drawn on them and will be afford credit directly to the payee’s account using the CBS strength.
-In exceptional cases, such as –non availability of drawing power, any lien/stop / hold restrictions, exceeding limit in case of advance/loan account—inter branch cheques will be present through clearing cycle.
+These cheques will be paid by the receiving Branches at their end after verifying the genuineness of the cheque and observing all necessary precautions for payment of cheques, as if these have been drawn on them and will be afforded credit directly to the payee’s account using the CBS strength.
+In exceptional cases, such as –non availability of drawing power, any lien/stop / hold restrictions, exceeding limit in case of advance/loan account—inter branch cheques will be present through clearing cycle.1.5 Outstation Cheques

 - In order to facilitate faster collection of outstation cheques, the Reserve Bank of India started clearing called “Speed Clearing” by leveraging the core-banking –solutions (CBS) implemented in banks.

 - Speed clearing refers to collection of outstation cheques through the local clearing.
 It facilitates collection of cheques drawn on outstation core-banking enabled branches of banks, if they have a networked branch locally.
 (Except Government cheques).
 This facility is presently extended at 66 MICR cheque processing centre locations in India.
-Under Speed Clearing outstation cheques would be realized on T+1or 2 basis.
+Under Speed Clearing outstation cheques would be realized on T+1 or 2 basis.

 - As per RBI guidelines, Banks are permitted to levy charges as per their description for cheques above rupees 1 lakh presented through Speed Clearing.